-It’s been over two years since the February 2011 Christchurch earthquake that destroyed large areas of the city and killed 185 people, and yet, when you stand in the central streets, you could be forgiven for thinking it all happened yesterday.
+When I visited Christchurch, it had been over two years since the 2011 earthquake that destroyed large areas of the city and killed 185 people.
+Yet, when I stood in the central streets, it felt like the Christchurch earthquake might have happened yesterday.

 Everywhere you look are barren patches of ground, construction sites or, eerier still, cordoned off buildings with stock laying exactly where it fell all those months ago.

 A major problem was not how many buildings crumbled following the quake, but how many were deemed to be structurally unsafe afterwards.
 This has led to whole blocks becoming derelict as their owners wait patiently for them to be razed to the ground.

 When I spoke to locals, the general feeling was that the situation was improving – but exceptionally slowly, with the main issue being disputes between insurance companies and surveyors from the Christchurch Earthquake Commission as to whether or not specific buildings could be saved.

 While there are clearly major issues to address and it will take many years before Christchurch is restored to its former state, it was encouraging to see progress being made.